-Michael Seifert, our Founder, President and Chief Executive Officer and Chairman of the Board, as a result of his ownership of all of the shares of our outstanding Class C Common Stock, owns 52.81% of our outstanding youting power for the election of directors as of the date of this prospectus.
+Michael Seifert, our CEO and Chairman, owns 52.62% of our outstanding voting power for the election of directors.
 As a result, we are a "controlled company" within the meaning of applicable NYSE rules as of the date of this prospectus and, consequently, qualify for exemptions from certain corporate governance requirements.
 Our stockholders do not have the same protections afforded to stockholders of companies that are subject to such requirements.
 Please see the section entitled "Management - Controlled Company".